la2050/challenge/_2021/connect/climate-resolve.md

   - >-
     City of Los Angeles (please select only if your project has a citywide benefit)
-In what stage of innovation is this project?: Pilot project or new program (testing or implementing a new idea) What is the need you’re responding to?: >+
+In what stage of innovation is this project, program, or initiative?: Pilot project or new program (testing or implementing a new idea)
-  Cars pollute our air and contribute to the crisis of climate change.
+What is the problem that you are seeking to address?: >+ Cars pollute our air and contribute to the crisis of climate change.
 Cars also clog our streets, maim our loved ones, and make us feel antagonistic toward our neighbors.
 Depending on cars for mobility is not a step in the right